alexnathanson/solar-protocol/installation-bookworm.md

 ### Troubleshooting Opening Ports
 * Log into the router and set a static internal IP
-* Set up port forwarding for port 22 and 80 for the internal IP address
-* In some places, ISPs blocks ports.
-Call them to check these ports arent blocked.
+* ISPs can blocks ports.
+Call your ISP to check that these ports arent blocked.
+* On many residential networks, internal loopbacks on ports 80 and 443 can be blocked.
+You can test this by using a different network (like cellular) to try to access the site.
-* Tool to check if ports are blocked: https://www.yougetsignal.com/tools/open-ports/
+* There are tools to check if ports are open or closed.
+They aren't always accurate.
+Here's one: https://www.yougetsignal.com/tools/open-ports/
-* Check firewall is off
-* Try forwarding a port that is not port 80.
+* Try ports 8080 and 8443, instead of 80 and 443.

 ### Manually updating the software from the Repository
 * cd into the solar protocol folder and git pull